- Pricing &

 We are going to look specifically at Wordpress websites, the theories are the same for Joomla, Magento and other CMS based sites.
 Most CMSs perform quite reasonably out-of-the-box, however, once themes are changed and plugins added they can quickly become an unwieldy beast that is slow to load.
 Unfortunately many developers focus on the attractiveness of your site, and overlook the performance losses by adding many plugins to ease their development burden.
 It's important when developing to be aware of site speeds at all times.

-The first thing we recommend is that you grab a plugin performance profiler such as P3 for wordpress.
+The first thing we recommend is that you grab a plugin performance profiler.
 Use this to determine which plugins are slowing your site down.
 Remove or disable any you absolutely don't need, or replace them with more efficient plugins that do a similar job.

 * Magento Profiler: https://www.atwix.com/magento/finding-bottlenecks/